digital-asset/ex-java-bindings/README.rst

         -Dexec.mainClass=<mainClass> \
         -Dexec.args="localhost 7600"

   where <mainClass> is one of:

   * examples.pingpong.grpc.PingPongGrpcMain
   * examples.pingpong.reactive.PingPongReactiveMain
   * examples.pingpong.components.PingPongComponentsMain

-    depending on which example yuo wish to run
+  depending on which example you wish to run.
+Note that if you want to run multiple examples, you should start a new sandbox for each one, otherwise they might interfere.

 Example Project -- Ping Pong with gRPC Bindings
 -----------------------------------------------

 The code for this example is in the package  `examples.pingpong.grpc <src/main/java/examples/pingpong/grpc>`_.

 PingPongGrpcMain.java
 ---------------------